cdktf/cdktf-provider-hcp/docs/waypointTemplate.python.md

 The ID is found on the Terraform Cloud Project settings page.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.103.0/docs/resources/waypoint_template#terraform_project_id WaypointTemplate#terraform_project_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.104.0/docs/resources/waypoint_template#terraform_project_id WaypointTemplate#terraform_project_id}

+---

+##### `actions`<sup>Optional</sup> <a name="actions" id="@cdktf/provider-hcp.waypointTemplate.WaypointTemplate.Initializer.parameter.actions"></a>

+- *Type:* typing.List[str]

+List of actions by 'ID' to assign to this Template.

+Applications created from this Template will have these actions assigned to them.
+Only 'ID' is supported.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.104.0/docs/resources/waypoint_template#actions WaypointTemplate#actions}

 ---